databricks/spark-sql-perf/README.md

 The rest of document will use TPC-DS benchmark as an example.
 We will add contents to explain how to use other benchmarks add the support of a new benchmark dataset in future.

 ### Setup a benchmark
 Before running any query, a dataset needs to be setup by creating a `Benchmark` object.
+Generating the TPCDS data requires dsdgen built and available on the machines.
+We have a fork of dsdgen that you will need.
+It can be found [here](https://github.com/davies/tpcds-kit).

 ```
 import com.databricks.spark.sql.perf.tpcds.Tables